 EVO 300 2STR

-The 300 2 Str is the range-topping model in the Evo family.
-A bike for lovers of big capacity engines with impressive torque at all engine speeds, and the perfect base for competing even at pro levels.
+The 300 2 Stroke is the leader of the class.
+A bike for lovers of big capacity engines with impressive torque at all engine speeds, and the perfect base for competing at the clubman or pro levels.
 The size of both the frame and the engine have been optimised to maximise the ability of the bike to overcome even the most challenging obstacles and the most technically difficult trials.
-The ideal solution for expert riders looking for bike with class-beating performance, but which is intuitive and easily manageable from the moment you get into the saddle.

 Electronic Key: this new electronic device holds an exclusive European patent awarded to Betamotor (EP3064405B1), and provides an anti-theft function as well as protecting the bike and its rider.

 The electronic key is a two-part component: one part remains fastened to the bike’s handlebars, while the other is magnetic (worn by the rider with a cord around their wrist), activating a mechanism in the event they are disconnected.